Jango73/qt-plus/README.md

 ### CImageUtilities
 A singleton that provides helpful image processing functions.
 Can do the following:
-* Apply a filter matrix to a QImage
+* Apply a filter matrix to a *QImage*
-* Select pixels in a QImage by tint, results in a grayscale mask image
+* Select pixels in a *QImage* by tint, resulting in a grayscale mask image
-* Modify the HSV values of a QImage, using a mask QImage for pixel selection
+* Modify the HSV values of a *QImage*, using a *QImage* mask for pixel selection
-* Colorize a QImage, using a mask QImage for pixel selection
+* Colorize a *QImage*, using a *QImage* mask for pixel selection
-* Split RGBA channels of a QImage
+* Split RGBA channels of a *QImage*
-* Merge RGBA channels of several QImages
+* Merge RGBA channels of several *QImage*s
-* Split HSVA channels of a QImage
+* Split HSVA channels of a *QImage*
-* Merge HSVA channels of several QImages
+* Merge HSVA channels of several *QImage*s
-* Find the dominant hue of a QImage
+* Find the dominant hue of a *QImage*
-* Find the dominant luminance (value) of a QImage
+* Find the dominant luminance (value) of a *QImage*
-* Compute the disparity map (depth) from two QImages (left and right eye)
+* Compute the disparity map (depth) from two *QImage*s (left and right eye)

 ### CImageHistogram
-A class that contains the histogram of a QImage.
+A class that contains the histogram of a *QImage*.

 ### CLargeMatrix
 A class that can hold an NxN matrix.
 Used, among other things, for image filtering.

 ### QMLTreeContext
-A full QML parser. <br>
+A full *QML* parser. <br>
-Holds the contents of a QML file in the form of a tree, made of specialized items for each kind of QML and JS declarations. <br>
+Holds the contents of a *QML* file in the form of a tree, made of specialized classes for each kind of *QML* and JS declarations. <br>
-* Can recreate the original QML file from the statement tree, but currently throws comments away.
+* Can recreate the original *QML* file from the statement tree, **but currently throws comments away**.
+(To be fixed in a near future)
-* Can convert the statement tree to XML.
+* Can convert the statement tree to *XML*.

 ### QMLAnalyzer
-A class that allows static analysis of a QML statement tree (parsed using QMLTreeContext). <br>
+A class that allows static analysis of a *QML* statement tree (parsed using *QMLTreeContext*). <br>
-Uses a grammar file in XML format that declares what to check and eventually reject.
+Uses a grammar file in *XML* format that declares what to check and eventually reject.

 ### CHTTPServer
-Implements the base functionalities of an HTTP server.
+Implements the base functionalities of an *HTTP* server.
 Can be used to generate dynamic content.

 ### CMJPEGClient
-A client for MJPEG streams.
+A client for *MJPEG* streams.
 Notifies via signal whenever a new image arrives.

 ### CMJPEGServer
-A server that creates an MJPEG stream for clients, based on CHTTPServer.
+A server that creates an *MJPEG* stream for clients, based on *CHTTPServer*.

 ### CTDMADevice
-A class that mimics the TDMA concept.
+A class that mimics the *TDMA* concept.
 But instead of devices auto-synchronizing themselves, a master device does it. <br>
-Can be used to transfer data from master <-> slave on a network with a single data channel.
+Can be used to transfer data from master <-> slave on a network with a single data channel. <br>
+Inherits *QIODevice* and uses a *QIODevice* instance for input and output.

 ### CPIDController
-A PID (Proportional Integral Derivative) controller for autopilots or mechanical controls.
+A *PID* (Proportional Integral Derivative) controller for autopilots or mechanical controls.

 ### CAverager
-A class used to make averages.
+A template used to average values.

 ### CGeoUtilities
 Contains methods to convert from geo coordinates (latitude, longitude, altitude) to cartesian coordinates (x, y, z) and back.